ArnoBoel-Dlw/mendix-widget-build-action-monorepo/README.md

 When the pr is merged the action will do the following things:

-- Build all widgets
-- Push a tag to the repo `vx.y.z` where z is incremented based on the last tag if no major or minor version change defined in the action.yml
-- Place all mpk files of the widgets in the newly created release
+- Run npm install
+- Run npm run build to build the widget
+- **COMING SOON**: publish mpk on sharepoint

 ### Internal steps

 ---

-- Loop over all folders in `packages_folder` and search the folder containing the Mendix widgets (check if the folder name contains `identify_widgets_folders`)

-- Builds a helper object with all paths it will need
+1. Builds a helper object with all paths it will need

-- Reads the package's `package.json`
+2. Reads the package's `package.json`

-  - Saves package name and version
+3. Saves package name and version

-- Runs `npm install`
+4. Runs `npm install`

-- Runs `npm build` and builds the package
+5. Runs `npm run build` and builds the package

-- Gets all tags on the repo in Github

-- Searches the most recent tag and checks if there are no major/minor version updates

-  - No major/minor update => patch incremented with 1
-  - Major/minor update => use the user defined version from the action.yml file

-- Creates a release with the new tag

-- Uploads everything in the build folders to the release
+6. **COMING SOON**: Publish mpk file to sharepoint